 So what does the Bible say about loneliness?
 How can you ease and erase the hurt?

 I want to suggest three things.
-I know it can take a while to change circumstances.
-I know sometimes these states of mind are difficult to overcome, but here are three “steps in the right direction.
+It can take a while to change circumstances, and I know sometimes these states of mind are difficult to overcome, but here are three “steps in the right direction.